cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   fixed assembling movsq
   fixed ultimap ret filter
-  fixed luapipe never calling OnError fixed DBVM find what access/writes sometimes skipping entries on AMD fixed undo not working on memory records when using the single line editor
+  fixed luapipe never calling OnError fixed vehdebug in 64-bit CE zeroing out the FPU registers in 32-bit targets fixed DBVM find what access/writes sometimes skipping entries on AMD fixed undo not working on memory records when using the single line editor fixed hide children group option when loading a table

 lua:
   changes:
     saveTable won't ask to sign the table anymore messageDialog will work if you omit the buttonlist.
 (Defaults to mbOK then) added more customizabe button
+    registerSymbol no longer errors out the whole script on failure.
+It now overwrites existing symbols

   New functions:
      form.saveToStream